Youth Sector

 What should youth work commissioners, funders and delivery organisations do to prevent violence?

-In April 2024 we’ll publish our youth sector briefing which is aimed at any stakeholder responsible for commissioning or delivering youth provision that is focused on reducing youth violence in England and Wales.
-The sector briefing will provide us with opportunities by identifying key gaps.
-These gaps will drive the design around commissioning research to address those gaps and give us findings both in the form of practice and potential recommendations to the system.
+In April 2024 we shared our youth sector briefing through presentations that were aimed stakeholders responsible for commissioning or delivering youth provision that focuses on reducing youth violence in England and Wales.
+The briefing provided opportunities to identify key interest gaps that will drive the design around commissioning research to inform recommendations.

 How should the education system change to better prevent violence?

-In December 2025 we’ll launch the system guidance.
-This will build on the new knowledge we have acquired from the research commissioned informed by the sector briefing findings from Aril 2024.
-The system guidance will set out to summarise 5-7 clear recommendations derived from the research of what we’ve found to work.
-The system guidance is likely to address senior leaders, policy leads in government departments, funders and commissioners of youth provision.
-The goal is to get the system guidance which summarises actionable evidence-based recommendations into the hands of key stakeholders who can respond by pushing these recommendations in the youth work system.
+In Spring 2026 we’ll publish our youth sector system guidance.
+This will build on the new knowledge we have acquired from the research commissioned and informed by the sector briefing findings from April 2024.
+This guidance will set out 5-7 clear recommendations derived from the research on what works, with actionable evidence-based recommendations.
+The guidance is aimed at senior leaders, policy leads, funders and commissioners of youth provision.

-A central feature of building guidance at YEF is undertaking consultation and challenge with key stakeholder groups.
-Our work this time is supported by an expert panel, including senior youth provision professionals, academics with expertise in youth work approaches and a YEF Youth Advisory Board member.
+Our work is supported by an expert panel, including senior youth provision professionals, academics with expertise in youth work approaches and a YEF Youth Advisory Board member.

 Alveena Malik, Chief Executive and Co-Founder of One Million Mentors, has 25+ years of national expertise in equalities and social innovation.
 She’s held leadership roles at UpRising and iCoCo, advised government on integration and migration, and serves as Non-Executive Director at The Christie NHS Trust.
 Alveena is also a Race Equity Advisor at Youth Endowment Fund.